 There are a few ways to show that you’re engaged in your interaction with a prospect, but two great techniques are to mirror their postures and to smile appropriately and often.

 Mirroring might sound weird, but it’s a proven psychological technique that works.
 The basic gist is, mirror their physical gestures and postures.
 Don’t be obvious or over the top; no need to mime them!
-But, mirroring the way they are sitting, how they gesticulate to emphasize a point, and their tone of voice is a psychologically proven way to put them at ease.
+But, mirroring the way they are sitting, how they gesture to emphasize a point, and their tone of voice is a psychologically proven way to put them at ease.
 Smiling goes without saying: smile often and at appropriate moments without going so far as to feel slimy.

-Putting all of these together creates an interaction that puts a prospect at ease, shows them you truly care about them not just as a number, but as a human being, and positions you as a gregarious and empathetic person.
+Putting all of these together creates an interaction that puts a prospect at ease, shows them you truly care about them not just as a number but also as a human being, and positions you as a gregarious and empathetic person.
 This schmoozing paired with a powerful CRM system and dashboard is a winning strategy.
 Do all of that, and you’ll be hard-pressed to find a prospect who doesn’t want to partner up!